KOTORCommunityPatches/K1_Community_Patch/README.md

 * The technician in the Republic Embassy in Manaan East Central was an avid typist, doing so in conversations and in mid-air [ISSUE #273](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/273)
 * The Tuk'ata mother's posse in the Korriban Valley of the Dark Lords face in odd directions and run into each other [ISSUE #163](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/163)
 * The training montage on Dantooine had a number of minor animation issues [ISSUE #16](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/16)
+* The training room in the Manaan Sith Base had some gaps in the ceiling (Reported by ebmar) [ISSUE #141](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/141)
 * The Twi'lek females in Dreshdae on Korriban all use the dancer appearance, running around half-naked [ISSUE #160](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/160)
 * The two Dark Jedi in the Unknown World Temple that stop to chat look at each other instead of the player [ISSUE #288](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/288)
 * The two pre-training conversations with the Jedi Council on Dantooine had various facing issues [ISSUE #151](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/151)